hail-is/hail/python/hail/docs/_templates/req_tvariant.rst

 .. note::

-    Requires the dataset to be keyed by two fields:
+    Requires the dataset to have a compound row key:

      - `locus` (type :class:`.tlocus`)
      - `alleles` (type :class:`.tarray` of :py:data:`.tstr`)